juliosenha/mail4delphi/README.md

 Mail4Delphi uses the Indy component to send the email.

 ## Prerequisites
+* `[Required]` You need to have the libeay32.dll and ssleay32.dll dynamic library files.

  * `[Optional]` For ease I recommend using the [**Boss**](https://github.com/HashLoad/boss) (Dependency Manager for Delphi) for installation, simply by running the command below on a terminal (Windows PowerShell for example):
 ```
 boss install github.com/juliosenha/mail4delphi